-The receiver needs to pick up at least 4 satellites to determine its position.
+The receiver must pick up at least four satellites to determine its position.

-They allow you to refine the positioning accuracy to about 3 meters in covered areas (requires that your receiver system is WAAS/EGNOS compatible, and the option activated).
+They allow you to refine the positioning accuracy to about 3 meters in covered areas (require that your receiver system is WAAS/EGNOS compatible, and the option activated).

-Today, with our increasing reliance on GPS, and to meet the competition, the USA are expanding their network (31 satellites to date) to improve the accuracy and reliability of the system.
+Today, with our increasing reliance on GPS and to meet the competition, the USA is expanding its network (31 satellites to date) to improve the accuracy and reliability of the system.

-Because the GPS satellite constellation is not unique, Russia has the GLONASS network and many GPS receivers are compatible with it.
+Because the GPS satellite constellation is not unique.
+Russia has the GLONASS network, and many GPS receivers are compatible.

-By capturing two different constellations, GPS and GLONASS, these receivers allow a better reliability and accuracy, especially when they only capture few satellites (in the bottom of a valley, in a dense forest...).
+By capturing two different constellations, GPS and GLONASS.
+These receivers allow better reliability and accuracy, especially when they only capture a few satellites (at the bottom of a valley, in a dense forest).

-In 2020, Europe will have its own network called Galileo.
-Comprising 30 satellites, it will offer an accuracy of a few meters and will be compatible with the EGNOS ground network.
+In 2020, Europe will have its network called Galileo.
+Comprising 30 satellites, it will offer accuracy of a few meters and will be compatible with the EGNOS ground network.

-Also know that China is deploying its own system.
+Also, know that China is deploying its system.

 Using a hiking GPS

-You can either use a hiking GPS as a primary or backup orientation and navigation tool.
+You can use a hiking GPS as a primary or backup orientation and navigation tool.

-In this second case, it is mainly used to position oneself on a map, when lost for example.
+This second case is mainly used to position oneself on a map when lost, for example.

-You can also use it to quickly transmit your position to the emergency services in the event of a problem.
+You can also use it to quickly transmit your position to the emergency services in case of a problem.

-Of course, to take advantage of all the features, you must use it as a primary navigation tool.
+Of course, you must use it as a primary navigation tool to take advantage of all the features.